About the Program

 Student Learning Goals

-In addition to the core courses, students must take an approved methods course in the social sciences and five approved elective courses, including at least one from each of these three groups: Group A: History; Group B: Specialization in a Medium; Group C: Theory and Application.
+In addition to the core courses, students must take an approved methods course in the social sciences and five approved elective courses, including at least one from each of these three groups: Group A: History; Group B: Specialization in a Medium; and Group C: Theory and Application.

 Core courses and electives offered by the Media Studies program—whether examining popular culture and entertainment, advertising, or news and information viewed on cinema, television, computer, or mobile phone screens—ask students to develop critical thinking and analytical skills.
 Students may also choose to take approved electives offered by other disciplines on campus including anthropology, English, history, linguistics, journalism, political science, and sociology to name a few.